 The spray paint went over the window crank like the first coat of a new bottle of OPI nail polish; a smooth finish with instant glam.

 You guys I was so happy at this point because… the windows looked so good.

 As soon as I stepped away from the window I knew I had used the best technique to paint vinyl windows for my skill level and pay grade.

 The spray paint adhered to the vinyl with a smooth finish.
-There was a bit of overspray on to the windows, but it was an easy cleanup with a razor blade.
+There was a bit of overspray onto the windows, but it was an easy cleanup with a razor blade and window cleaner.

-After almost two years the painted vinyl windows look great.
+After six or seven years the painted vinyl windows look great.
 And the crank window that I was so nervous to paint?
 It looks great and is used quite a bit in the summer.